bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 - quote captions do not overlap the quote box
 - parallax motion applies to the opener and any inline quote-image panels
+- standard inline figures can be enlarged
+- diagrams and maps can be enlarged
 - print button and modal behavior still work
+- print preview includes quote-overlay panels, not just the first hero

 ## Files Changed During Chapter 01 Pattern Development